Retail - How to increase your margin by 43% for this AW!

 • Unlike many other stores, he does not put 100% of his budget in forward ordering.
 He ensures that whatever he buys on forward order is delivered monthly throughout the season.
 This way, his stock remains fresh, keeping both his customers and staff interested in what’s on the shop floor.
 You might need to learn how to challenge the brands as they are not all ready to work that way!

-• Unlike other stores, he buys fresh goods in the second half of the season and was still buying AW goods in December, Janauary and February (at a discount for some of them and therefore maintaining his margin even when he was heavily discounting the goods)
+• Unlike other stores, he buys fresh goods in the second half of the season and was still buying AW goods in December, January and February (at a discount for some of them and therefore maintaining his margin even when he was heavily discounting the goods)

 • We also spent a considerable time looking at how and when to study his sales data, how to prioritise tasks in the business and finding a sounding board (in this case it was us).